libigl/libigl/tutorial/tutorial.md

 partial differential equation.

-There are many flavors of these techniques, but a prototypical subset are those that consider solutions to the bi-Laplace equation, that is biharmonic functions [#botsch_2004][].
+There are many flavors of these techniques, but a prototypical subset are those that consider solutions to the bi-Laplace equation, that is a biharmonic function [#botsch_2004][].
 This fourth-order PDE provides sufficient flexibility in boundary conditions to ensure $C^1$ continuity at handle constraints (in the limit under refinement) [#jacobson_mixed_2010][].